TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/contest/README.md

 ## Overview
-Many algorithms have focused on dealing with optimizing the wirelength (the sum of edges in a graph) and the maximum pathlength (the length of the longest path in a graph).
-Such algorithms include Prim-Dijkstra (PD) [2], which uses the $\alpha$ parameter to construct trees, and SALT [3], which uses the $\epsilon$ parameter to construct trees.
+A routing tree consists of $N$ vertices, with one of these vertices designated as the root, and $N - 1$ edges.
+In VLSI, algorithms have traditionally focused on taking the $N$ vertices as the input and returning a routing tree that optimizes between wirelength (also known as cost) and pathlength.
+Wirelength is the sum of the edge lengths in our routing tree, where edge lengths are determined by the Manhattan distance between two vertices in a routing tree.
+Pathlength is the length of the longest path in the routing tree.
+Such algorithms that optimize on wirelength and pathlength include Prim-Dijkstra (PD) [2], which uses the $\alpha$ parameter to construct trees, and SALT [3], which uses the $\epsilon$ parameter to construct trees.
 More recent works such as TreeNet [4] emphasize the use case of machine learning to effectively identify which construction is best based on the input net.

-However, skew, the maximum difference in pathlengths for a graph, is also an important metric for routing trees.
+However, *skew*, the maximum difference in source-to-sink pathlengths in a (rooted, with the source terminal being the root) tree, is also an important metric for routing trees.
-[1] introduces a multi-source approach to effectively advance the cost-skew tradeoffs in the PD routing tree algorithm.
+The ISQED-2023 paper [1] introduces a *multi-source Prim-Dijkstra* (MSPD) approach to improve cost-skew tradeoffs achievable using an existing Prim-Dijkstra Steiner routing tree implementation.

-This contest focuses on predicting high-quality multi-source combinations to use in the MSPD construction, for any given pointset with an identified root.
+This contest focuses on predicting a high-quality multi-source combination to use in the MSPD construction, for any given pointset with identified root.

 ## Prizes
 ***Final Prizes***